 As discussed above, in its current overflowing state, Burial Lake water appears to be seasonally susceptible to slight enrichment in the heavy stable oxygen and hydrogen isotopes.
 However, during periods of lower lake level prior to ~11k cal a BP, when the lake was closed to surface outflow, more substantial lake water 18O enrichment would be expected and is indicated by higher chironomid 18O values in the results shown below.
 The extent of past evaporative 18O enrichment across the Pleistocene – Holocene transition is explored by comparison with available estimates of precipitation 18O, namely, the difference due to evaporative enrichment, referred to hereafter as 18O(‰).
-While there are substantial uncertainties that currently limit the quantitative precision of our 18O estimates, as further discussed below, the effort serves as a means to propose hypotheses and illustrate the future potential of additional environmental water isotopes records.
+While there are substantial uncertainties that currently limit the quantitative precision of our 18O estimates, as further discussed below, the effort serves as a means to propose hypotheses and illustrate the future potential of additional environmental records of water isotopes.

-A compilation of published precipitation 18O estimates span the LGM through the early Holocene for northwestern Alaska (Table 2).
-They include ice wedge 18O values ranging from ~-24 to -27‰ from Fairbanks with ages that span 28 and 22k cal a BP during the LGM (Lachniet et al., 2012).
-Since ice wedge thermal contraction cracking and snowmelt infilling are generally thought to be related to winter and spring, ice-wedge values are therefore used here cautiously.
-If they reflect an average winter precipitation value, it may be as much as 4 to 5‰ lower than annual means (Figure 2) and values are adjusted in Table 4 accordingly.
+A compilation of published precipitation 18O estimates spans the LGM through the early Holocene for northwestern Alaska (Table 2).
+They include ice-wedge 18O values ranging from ~-24 to -27‰ from Fairbanks ,with ages that span 28 and 22k cal a BP during the LGM (Lachniet et al., 2012).
+Since ice-wedge thermal contraction cracking and snowmelt infilling are generally thought to be related to winter and spring, ice-wedge values are used here cautiously.
+If they reflect an average winter precipitation value, it may be as much as 4 to 5‰ lower than annual means (Figure 2); values are adjusted in Table 4 accordingly.

-From Barrow, an ice wedge record spans from ~14.5 to 11.5k cal a BP (Meyer et al., 2010) and overlapping fossil wood cellulose collection along North Slope river valleys spans from ~13.2 to 8k cal a BP (Gaglioti et al., 2017; Epstein et al., 1995).
-Barrow ice wedge 18O values at ~14.5k cal a BP are ~-24‰ before rising to peak values of -22‰ by 13.5k cal a BP and subsequent decline from -22 to -27‰ during the YD, which is similar to Greenland ice cores (Steffensen et al., 2018).
-There is a similar YD decline of 4-5‰ by the fossil wood cellulose (Gaglioti et al., 2017), but due to uncertain evaporation effects it is difficult to confidently convert to a range of meteoric estimates.
-However, if YD values were as low as -25 to -27‰, then the subsequent rise of 5-6‰ by the fossil willow into the early Holocene could suggest meteoric values near -20‰, which is corroborated by peat cellulose values from Horse Trail Fen, located on the Kenai Peninsula that begins at ~12k cal a BP (Jones et al., 2019).
-There is substantial uncertainty around our estimates based on temporally overlapping yet geographically distant proxies with differing sensitivity.
-However, their use to propose 18O values is justified by a consensus in trends and per mil variations that is further supported by 1) Greenland ice core per mil variations and 2) modeling of northern hemisphere precipitation 18O values across the Pleistocene to Holocene transition (Jasecho et al., 2015; Caley et al., 2014; Werner et al., 2016).
+From Barrow, an ice-wedge record spans from ~14.5 to 11.5k cal a BP (Meyer et al., 2010), and a fossil wood cellulose collection along North Slope river valleys spans from ~13.2 to 8k cal a BP (Gaglioti et al., 2017; Epstein et al., 1995).
+Barrow ice wedge 18O values at ~14.5k cal a BP are ~-24‰ before rising to peak values of -22‰ by 13.5k cal a BP and then declining to -27‰ during the YD, which is similar to Greenland ice-core data (Steffensen et al., 2018).
+There is a similar YD decline of 4-5‰ in the fossil wood cellulose (Gaglioti et al., 2017), but due to uncertain evaporation effects it is difficult to convert these values to a range of meteoric estimates with any confidence.
+However, if YD values were as low as -25 to -27‰, then the subsequent rise of 5-6‰ by the fossil willow into the early Holocene could suggest meteoric values near -20‰.
+This estimate is corroborated by peat cellulose values from Horse Trail Fen, on the Kenai Peninsula in a record that begins at ~12k cal a BP (Jones et al., 2019).
+Temporally overlapping yet geographically distant proxies with differing sensitivities contribute substantial uncertainty around our estimates.
+Yheir use here to propose 18O values is, however, justified by a consensus in trends and per mil variations that is further supported by 1) Greenland ice core per mil variations and 2) modeling of northern hemisphere precipitation 18O values across the Pleistocene to Holocene transition (Jasecho et al., 2015; Caley et al., 2014; Werner et al., 2016).

 Table 2.
 Summary of Burial Lake environmental, paleoclimate, and water isotope trends across key time periods.
 YD = Younger-Dryas, BA = Bölling Alleröd, LGM = Last Glacial Maximum, cal a BP = thousands of calibrated years before present.
 Deeper shades of blue (-) and red (+) indicates that the factor caused increased depletion or enrichment in 18O, respectively.